Battle of Jaxartes: Disposition of the armies

-The battle
+Battle

 The Saka were forced from the banks by the powerful catapults and siege bows.
 For the Macedonians, it was now easy to cross the Jaxartes.
 In all likelihood the Saka would normally have withdrawn at this point.
 However, Alexander wanted to neutralise the threat to his borders from the nomad armies once and for all and was not about to let the enemy get away so easily.
 Therefore, as a second part of his strategy, he ordered a battalion of mounted spear-men to advance and provoke an attack from the horse-lords.
 The nomads did not recognize this sacrifice for what it was.
 In their society, in which blood feuds were common, no commander would have sacrificed troops to obtain a better position for the main force.
 The families of those who had been killed would immediately start a vendetta.
 Alexander, on the other hand, could send his mounted spear-men on this dangerous mission because his men were well trained and understood that they were not really left alone.

 Alexander's vanguard was immediately surrounded and attacked by the Saka mounted archers.
 Once they were engaged, their position was fixed and they were vulnerable to an approach by the Macedonian infantry and Alexander's cohorts of Cretan archers.
 The nomads found themselves caught between the Macedonian mounted spear-men and the rest of Alexander's army.
 The Saka tried to escape to the wings of the Macedonian lines, but there they were met by Alexander's infantry.